Skip to main content

 💡 Reminder: All phone numbers you use for texting must be registered to an A2P campaign, or the messages will not be sent.

-Why this is Good News:
+Why is this Good News:

 One of the top reasons smrtPhone clients get dinged for compliance is not including opt-out language.
 The more violations you have, the more your traffic is throttled and scrutinized by carriers.
 Implementing this new measure is beneficial to all of your text conversations.

-It's Automatic! - You don't have to worry about it, or program any extra automations into your CRM.
+3. It's Automatic! - You don't have to worry about it, or program any extra automations into your CRM.
 The compliance is taken care of for you.

 Timing of the SMS Footer